zowe/zlux/docs/app-conformance.md

 # Application Conformance Summary

-An Application must follow meet the following requirements to align with the Zowe Conformance Program.
+An Application must meet the following requirements to align with the Zowe Conformance Program.
 Not all sections will apply to every Application.
 For example,
 * Not all Applications will have web content, so **Web** would not apply.
 * Not all applications have user storage, so **Storage** would not apply.

+## Objectives
+* Foster an ecosystem of well-behaved applications that can coexist within the Zowe virtual desktop
+* Encourage common behaviors accross applications to generate familiarity of interaction and support
+* Drive the consolidation of third party dependencies to minimize footprint
+* Support a set of common design/coding practices for ease and standardization of development
+* Support the emergence of a common and simple installation experience

 ## Web